nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_network_topologies.rst

 At the end of the commissioning procedure, the device that has successfully joined the Matter fabric will have the following information configured:

 * New instance name, constructed using the fabric ID and the node ID (assigned by the commissioner)
-* New operational certificate for the Matter fabric it has joined
+* New Node Operational Certificate for the Matter fabric it has joined
 * New Private Key for operation certificate
 * New Access Control List
 * Information about operational network